inko-lang/website/source/news/inko-0-5-0-has-been-released.html.md

 [ienv][ienv] inside MSYS2 (or similar), you no longer need to compile the virtual machine from source.

-While these packages can be used outside of MSYS2 (they do not depend on MSYS2), ienv does not work without a Unix-like environment (such as MSYS2).
+While you can use these packages outside of MSYS2 (they do not depend on MSYS2), ienv does not work without a Unix-like environment (such as MSYS2).

 [changelog]: https://gitlab.com/inko-lang/inko/blob/v0.5.0/CHANGELOG.md#050-september-16-2019